peter88213/novelyst_editor/README.md

 # novelyst_editor

-A simple [novelyst](https://peter88213.github.io/novelyst/) scene editor plugin based on the *tkinter.scrolledtext* widget.
+A simple [novelyst](https://peter88213.github.io/novelyst/) multi-scene editor plugin based on the *tkinter.scrolledtext* widget.

 Edit multiple scenes, if the project is not locked.